 An Air France Concorde arrives in Shannon with nine pilots for a week's training.
-Though Concorde will not be flying at supersonic speeds while in Ireland.
+However, Concorde will not be flying at supersonic speeds while in Ireland.

 Despite the novelty of having a supersonic jet airliner in Shannon, only a handful of onlookers turned up to see Concorde land and take-off.